 As another side note, the brothers Peter, Joseph and Edward Baker have been said to share the middle name of “Wheeler”.
 However, this unfortunate occurrence seems due to a typo in one family genealogy book published in 1920, “Genealogy and history of the Baker, Andrus, Clark, and Adams families”.
+The authur accidently used the surname of the mother (“Wheeler’) where the surname of the father (“Baker”) should appear.
+So every child of Peter and Lydia looks like they have a middle name of “Wheeler”.
 Given the nature of genealogy on the internet, the name “Peter Wheeler Baker” will erroneously live on forever.
-From a personal note, I must admit I have contributed to this misinformation for the last 15 years.
+From a personal note, I must admit I contributed to this misinformation for a long time.

 Town records of New Ipswich NH indicates a Sarah Baker was born on 26 Jan 1785 to Peter and Lydia Baker.
 No marriage record found, but there is record for Martin Cole’s birth in Westmoreland NH so the Westmoreland marriage location make sense.
 1850 and 1860 censuses for Sarah Cole indicate NH birth.
 Gravestone of Sarah B Cole in Mt Holly Vt next to Martin Cole gives a death date of 2 Nov 1863, age 79 correctly corresponding to the 1785 birth record.
 Their only child’s name is Larkin, presumably after his uncle.
 Furthermore, Peter Baker shows up in Sarah’s town of Mount Holly in 1828 saying he is being supported by his children.
 In genealogy terms, this is about as good as it gets in terms of saying that Sarah is a child of Peter and Lydia.